"Should I Give Up Now?" Investigating LLM Pitfalls in Software Engineering: Conclusion

 \section{Conclusion}

-This study examined user-ChatGPT interactions in a SE context, identifying common failures and their causes.
+We examined user-ChatGPT interactions in a SE context, identifying failures and their causes.
 Both users and ChatGPT contribute to issues like incomplete and overwhelming answers.
-Understanding these interactions highlights opportunities for AI tools to improve by addressing user needs.
 By pinpointing key failures and strategies, this research offers insights for enhancing LLM design and functionality to better align with problem-solving practices and user expectations.
 Future designs of LLMs should address the root causes of failures to better support users.
+Future work should address these challenges and explore ways to optimize the integration of LLMs into real-world programming workflows.